-At the Faculty Center we support instructors in their use of official software such as Webcourses / Canvas, and turnitin.
+At the Faculty Center we support instructors in their use of official software such as Webcourses / Canvas, and Turnitin.

-We also provide ideas and best practices for artificial intelligence–both student use and faculty use.
+We also provide ideas and best practices for artificial intelligence – both student use and faculty use.

 In terms of third party software, we suggest using PowerPoint to capture narrated lectures.